-(2) Except as provided in subsection (3) of this section, a self-insured employer shall establish proof of financial ability by providing security that the director determines acceptable by rule.
+(b) Providing security that the director determines acceptable by rule.
 The security must be in an amount reasonably sufficient to insure payment of compensation and other payments that may become due to the director but not less than the employer's normal expected annual claim liabilities and in no event less than \$100,000.
-In arriving at the amount of security required under this subsection, the director may take into consideration the fi-nancial ability of the employer to pay compensation and other payments and probable continuity of operation.
+In arriving at the amount of security required under this subsection, the director may take into consideration the financial ability of the employer to pay compensation and other payments and probable continuity of operation.
 The security shall be held by the director to secure the payment of compensation for injuries to subject workers of the employer and to secure other payments that may become due from the employer to the director under this chapter.
-Moneys received as security under this sub-section shall be deposited with the State Treasurer in an account separate and distinct from the General Fund.
+Moneys received as security under this subsection shall be deposited with the State Treasurer in an account separate and distinct from the General Fund.
 Interest earned by the account shall be credited to the account.
 The amount of security may be increased or decreased from time to time by the director.